microsoft/pxt-calliope/docs/courses/csintro/radio/activity.md

 * From the Logic Toolbox drawer, drag a 0=0 comparison block into the coding workspace.
 * Replace the default value 'true' of the 'if...then' block with the comparison block.
-* From the Variables Toolbox drawer, drag a 'receivedNumber' variable block into the coding workspace, and drop it into the first slot of the comparison block
+* From the 'on radio received receivedNumber' block, pull down the 'receivedNumber' variable block and drop it into the first slot of the comparison block
 * Leave the righthand side default value of zero in the 0=0 block.

 ```blocks